Advaya24/bankmachine_simulation/phase2/README.txt

     above for more details on each action.

-# Client (includes the personal accounts of a bank manager and employee)
+# Client (includes the personal accounts of a bank manager and employees)
+    * Every client has a primary chequing account that is automatically created when the client is added to the system.
     # Accounts
         * Selecting this button allows the client to access their accounts and to perform transactions.